wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 Using an optional VPN allows users to disable the VPN and evade protective monitoring and auditing services.
 This increases the risk of EUDs being attacked over the network, and of users circumventing corporate policy restrictions.

 ### Initiating a VPN connection
 VPNs need to be established in order to provide benefits, remain connected while the device is in use, and reconnect if the connection is temporarily lost.
-Typically, there are three ways of implementing this behaviour: automatic, triggered, and manual.
+Typically, there are three ways of implementing this behavior: automatic, triggered, and manual.

 - Automatic VPNs are brought up by the device whenever a network connection is requested by software on the device
 - Triggered VPNs are brought up whenever certain network connections from a defined list are made (internal intranet sites, for example)